AdaCore/spark2014/lrm/source/introduction.rst

 Since this detail does not strictly belong in this document then in future it will be extracted and included in a new requirements document.

-The detailed |SPARK| language definition is given in Ada terminology and has two main components.
-The first defines extensions to Ada 2012 in terms of new aspects, pragmas and attributes to provide |SPARK| features such as global specifications for subprograms.
-The second defines a subset of Ada 2012 by excluding certain language features.
-The exclusions, the new aspects, pragmas, attributes and rules specify the largest |SPARK| language for which formal analyses are supported.

-*Guidelines* may be applied which effectively reduce further the language subset which may be analyzed but may make analysis and proof easier, more precise and be suitable for some application areas (see :ref:`code_policy`).

 Presentation of Language Feature Requirements